 The system displays your account Dashboard which should be empty if you just created an account.

-- Click the Create button at the top of the page.
+- Click the Create button at the top of the page and select Create repository from the drop-down menu.

 bb101repofor the Name field.